How Long Does a Pre-Employment Background Check Take?

 On average, an employment background check will take less than a week to complete, around 1-3 days in most cases.
 This will depend on a large variety of factors but for jobs that do not run any special checks because of the industry or if the job deals with sensitive information then less than a week should be expected.

-Other more intensive employment background checks for industries like nursing or child care,1 the background check will take much longer.
+For other more intensive employment background checks for industries like nursing or child care,1 the background check will take much longer.

 Although most databases are online, sometimes various checks must be performed by hand or may require the individual conducting the check to contact someone else directly.

-For example, some jobs will require references and will need to talk to these individuals directly.
+For example, some jobs will require references, and will need to talk to these individuals directly.
 In this case, the length of the background check is at the mercy of the individual, employer, or university, that the individual needs to contact.

 Still, it is rare for a background check to take more than two weeks, even in situations where fingerprints are required.
 Although there are a few exceptions such as working for the FBI,2 background checks are almost always completed in less than two weeks.